 Time zone in Srilanka (GMT+5.30)

 Buddhism is the largest and is considered as an "Official religion" of Sri Lanka under Chapter II, Article 9, "The Republic of Sri Lanka shall give to Buddhism the foremost place and accordingly it shall be the duty of the State to protect and foster the Buddha Sasana".
-Buddhism is practiced by 70.2% of the Sri Lankan population with most being predominantly from the Theravada school of thought.
+Buddhism is practiced by 70.2% of the Sri Lankan population, predominantly from the Theravada school of thought.
 Most Buddhists are of the Sinhalese ethnic group with minority Tamils.

 Best Time To Visit:- The best time to go to Sri Lanka is between the months of January and March.
 You'll be able to bask in the warm sunshine while the cool breeze embraces you.
 The average temperature in Hill Country would mostly be cooler than the cities while the white beaches on the west and south coasts remain sunny.